ydydsnyd/mono/packages/replicache/README.md

 # use the `beta` tag but also make sure the semver has beta in it.
 npm dist-tag add replicache@$NEW_VERSION latest
 ```

+### note: you may need to add latest tags to rails and replicache-transaction as well

 ## Publish the Private Release